-Corporate savings: The integration of the Corporate Services division including the review of team structures and removal of service duplication to deliver a 5% cost reduction.
+Corporate savings: The integration of the Corporate Services division including the review of team structures and removal of service duplication will deliver a 5% cost reduction on a recurrent basis.

 Pharmacy Carter Plans: Cost savings identified through medicine management; reducing the cost of medicines, electronic prescribing and improved administration as identified in Lord Carter Review.